ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 There are two limitations for document IDs:

-* The maximum identifier length allowed is 512 chars
+* The identifier length limit is 2025 bytes (in UTF8)
 * The identifier cannot contain the character '\'
 {PANEL/}